Lauren Child: Ruby Redfort

 In 2009, Child signed a new six-book deal with HarperCollins for the release of her Ruby Redfort series.
 Ruby Redfort, undercover agent and mystery solver, is familiar to Lauren's readers as Clarice Bean's favourite literary character.
+An extract from the blurb of the first book titled Look Into My Eyes describes Ruby as the following:

-Ruby is a genius code-cracker, a daring detective, and a gadget-laden special agent who just happens to be a thirteen-year-old girl.
-She and her slick side-kick butler, Hitch, foil crimes and get into loads of scrapes with evil villains, but they're always ice-cool in a crisis.
+Ruby is a thirteen-year-old girl who works as a code-breaker and detective.
+Accompanied by Hitch, a butler, she investigates crimes and encounters various antagonists.

 The first book in the series, Ruby Redfort: Look into My Eyes was released in September 2011 in hard back, with the paperback version released in July 2012.

 The secret codes used in the book were developed by Child and mathematician Marcus du Sautoy.
 The main codes in all five books are based around senses.
 The first book: sight, the second book: hearing, the third book: smell, the fourth being touch and the fifth being taste.

 A second Ruby book, Ruby Redfort, Take Your Last Breath was followed by a third, Catch Your Death.
 A fourth Ruby novel, Feel the Fear was released on 18 November 2014.
 A fifth book was released on 9 November 2015 titled Pick Your Poison.
 The sixth and final book, Blink and You Die, was released in October 2016.

 The first handbook in the Ruby Redfort series is Hang in There Bozo: The Ruby Redfort Emergency Survival Guide for Some Tricky Predicaments.